MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: Related work

 \subsection{Medical (Localized) Narratives}

 In training these VL models, much research effort is used in sourcing, filtering, and curating medical image(s)-text(s) paired data for pre-training, mostly sourcing general and specific medical domain datasets from Medical reports \cite{mimic}, PubMed \cite{pubmedclip, ruckert2024rocov2, arch, biomedclip}, books \cite{arch}, social-media \cite{plip, ikezogwo2024quilt}, YouTube/videos \cite{ikezogwo2024quilt, seyfioglu2024quilt} or mixtures of these \cite{medtrinity}.

 The utilization of these data for dense tasks like segmentation and detection (open-closed vocabulary) is limited as they do not provide any spatial annotation localizing regions of the images to specific labels/text, In contrast, every word in a localized narrative \cite{localizednar, videolocalizednar, zhang2023pathnarratives, seyfioglu2024quilt} is grounded to a region of the representative image by the point/trace captured.
 This datasets have been used to train models for semantic reasoning \cite{localizednar, videolocalizednar, zhang2023pathnarratives}, and for dense tasks \cite{panopticnarrative, openvocabwithnar, segnar}, and they also support training both generative multimodal language models \cite{xu2024pixellm, seyfioglu2024quilt, videolocalizednar} and generative image models \cite{generateimagenar, partinar}.
-Specifically in medical image analysis, Quilt-LLaVA \cite{seyfioglu2024quilt} adopts this paired data structure for training its histopathology chatbots with improved spatial reasoning, and PathNarrative's \cite{zhang2023pathnarratives} hierarchical decision-to-reason localized narrative structure, enables classification and captioning tasks, while providing explainable clues for clinicians to understand and diagnose, improving human-AI collaboration in diagnosis.
+Specifically in medical image analysis, Quilt-LLaVA \cite{seyfioglu2024quilt} adopts this paired data structure for training its histopathology chatbot with improved spatial reasoning, and Pathnarrative's \cite{zhang2023pathnarratives} hierarchical decision-to-reason localized narrative structure, enables classification and captioning tasks, offering explainable insights that improve human-AI collaboration in pathological diagnosis.